Emergency folder for family handover documents on table

 What Should Go in an Emergency Folder?
 A Practical Guide for Your Family

+An emergency folder helps your family quickly find important documents, contacts, and instructions when something happens.
 Here is what you should absolutely include in 2026!

 What Should Go in an Emergency Folder?